ethancaballero/Skip-Thought_Memory_Networks/README.md

 /Library/Python/2.7/site-packages/keras/utils/
 ```

-this model currently has issues with converge=ing completely
+this model currently has issues with converging completely

 ## Acknowledgements